-Posted: 19 months ago, last updated 2 weeks ago.
+Posted: 2 years ago, last updated a year ago.

 The puzzles follow an intriguing and dark plot that swirls around ancient city Houses.
 "Alchemists, who hold the power to create almost anything known to science, are highly sought— and highly dangerous."